BEE MORTALITY CAUSED BY THE USE OF PLANT PROTECTION PRODUCTS

 Headline

-Figure 1: Cases of bee mortality associated with the presence of active substances, categorized by month
+Figure 1: Bee mortality cases associated with the presence of active substances, by month.

 Data source